jsdelivr/jsdelivr/README.md

 # Usage

+jsDelivr provides mirrors for npm, GitHub, WordPress plugins, and custom endpoints for several other projects with special requirements.
+If our regular endpoints don't work for your use case, [let us know](mailto:dak@prospectone.io) and we'll figure something out!

+If you are a package author, check our [tips for package authors](#Publishing-packages) to make using your package as easy as possible.

+#### Root endpoint is always `https://cdn.jsdelivr.net`

+npm
+---
 jsDelivr can instantly serve any file from any npm package in the public registry.
 New versions pushed to npm are instantly available via our CDN as well.
 No maintenance is required.

 If a package, version or file gets removed from npm then jsDelivr will continue to serve that file from our permanent storage without breaking any websites using it.

-npm
----
+We use a permanent S3 storage to ensure all files remain available even if npm goes down, or a package is deleted by its author.
+Files are fetched directly from npm only the first time, or when S3 goes down.

-Load any project hosted on npm:
+##### Load any project hosted on npm:

 ```
 /npm/package@version/file
 ```

-Load exact version:
+##### Load exact version:

 ```
 /npm/jquery@3.1.0/dist/jquery.min.js
 ```

-Use a version range instead of an exact version:
+##### Use a version range instead of an exact version:

 ```
 /npm/jquery@3/dist/jquery.min.js
 /npm/jquery@3.1/dist/jquery.min.js
 ```
+---
+**NOTE**

+If you use this feature and a file you requested is not available in the newest version of the package, the link will keep working thanks to our version-fallback feature.
+We'll continue to serve the file from older version of the package instead of failing with a 404 error.

+---

-Load by tag: (Not recommended for production usage)
+##### Load by tag (Not recommended for production usage):

 ```
 /npm/jquery@beta/dist/jquery.min.js
 ```

-Omit the version completely or use "latest" to load the latest one: (Dev environment only)
+##### Omit the version completely or use "latest" to load the latest one (not recommended for production usage):

 ```
 /npm/jquery@latest/dist/jquery.min.js
 /npm/jquery/dist/jquery.min.js
 ```
+---
+**NOTE**
+Requesting the latest version (as opposed to "latest major" or "latest minor") is dangerous because major versions usually come with breaking changes.
+Only do this if you really know what you are doing.

+---

-Add ".min" to any JS/CSS file to get a minified version - if one doesn't exist, we'll generate it for you.
+##### Add ".min" to any JS/CSS file to get a minified version - if one doesn't exist, we'll generate it for you.
 All generated files come with source maps and can be easily used during development:

 ```
 /npm/github-markdown-css@2.4.1/github-markdown.min.css
 ```
+---
+**NOTE**
+Minifying a large file can take several seconds.
+However, we store all generated files in our permanent storage, so this delay only applies to the first few requests.

+---

-Omit the file path to get the [default file](#configuring-a-default-file-in-packagejson).
+##### Omit the file path to get the [default file](#configuring-a-default-file-in-packagejson).
 This file is always minified:

 ```
 /npm/jquery@3.1.0